 The stock meets the qualitative criteria for Defensive investment (#1 to #5), and has a positive Defensive Price (Graham №).

-The stock is not Defensive but meets the qualitative criteria for Enterprising investment (#1 to #4), and has a positive Enterprising Price (Serenity №).
+The stock does not meet the Defensive criteria above, but meets the qualitative criteria for Enterprising investment (#1 to #4) and has a positive Enterprising Price (Serenity №).

 c.
 NCAV (Net-Net)

-The stock meets neither Defensive nor Enterprising criteria, but has a positive EPS (TTM) and a positive NCAV Price (Net-Net).
+The stock meets neither Defensive nor Enterprising criteria above, but has a positive EPS (TTM) and a positive NCAV Price (Net-Net).

 3. Intrinsic Value(%)

 Intrinsic Value(%) is Intrinsic Value ÷ Previous Close, expressed as a percentage.
 An Intrinsic Value(%) of 100% or more indicates that the stock's Intrinsic Value exceeds its price.

 Graham Grade, Intrinsic Value and Intrinsic Value(%) — in combination — give a complete unadjusted Graham assessment for a stock.

 Note: Defensive and Enterprising grade stocks require their Intrinsic Value(%) adjusted for current Interest Rates.